V

 虛而不屈,

-Empty, yet never collapsing;
+Empty, yet never exhausted;

 動而愈出。

-Set in motion, ever more emerges.
+Set in motion, it pours forth ever more.

 多言數窮,